staltz/manyverse/docs/getting-started.md

 The paragraph below is commented out because we use --no-rust for all iOS compilations, on any version of macOS.
 So technically macOS Big Sur should be supported now.

 ️ **macOS Big Sur is not supported!** Manyverse only builds on macOS Catalina or older versions.
 This is because Apple made significant changes to how linking dynamic libraries work, and most non-Apple tooling (which we depend on) hasn't updated yet.
 For more information, read [issue 1371](https://gitlab.com/staltz/manyverse/-/issues/1371).
 You may have luck if you compile the backend without Rust, using `npm run build-backend-ios -- --no-rust` (read more about that some sections below). -->

+### Windows specifics

+If you are developing Manyverse desktop on a Windows computer, then we recommend [choco](https://chocolatey.org/) to install the required tools.

+Then make sure you run the following commands to install the required tools for building Node.js native addons:

+- `choco install python3`
+- `choco install visualstudio2017-workload-nodebuildtools`
+- `npm i -g windows-build-tools`

 ### Node.js